 Tracy’s son is currently enjoying this one for its subtle potty humor.
 Although I would take it if it would potty train my kid!

 Trains: Steaming!
 Pulling!
 Huffing! by Patricia Hubbell

 This colorful book is full of interesting pictures and lots of action words.
-Pictures are collages made from mixed media illustrations that will remind you of times gone by.
-Children will love the wordplay and action as you move through the book.
+Pictures are collages made from mixed-media illustrations that will remind you of times gone by.
+Children will love the wordplay and action as they move through the book.
 This is a series and we have also enjoyed Cars: Rushing!
 Honking!
 Zooming! and Airplanes: Soaring!
 Diving!
 Turning!

 Two Little Trains by Margaret Wise Brown

 Best known for Goodnight Moon Wise Brown was actually a prolific children’s book author and this is actually our family favorite or hers.
 Our copy of this book has been loved since our oldest was little.
 It’s the story of train travel across the county as viewed from a big sleek train on the left side of the book and an old steam train, which is a child’s toy train, on the right side of the book.

 Thomas the Tank Engine Story Collection by the Rev. W. Awdry